-Note: The search feature in the utility panel searches the name and/or ID of the artifacts.
-To search all textual properties use Global Search.
+Note: The search feature currently only searches the name of artifacts.
+Full text search is coming soon.

 - You can quickly create traces from the browse tab by simply dragging and dropping an artifact from the browse tab onto an artifact in the artifact list or main content area.
 You can also drag and drop artifacts and sub-artifacts onto steps in a use case or shapes (sub-artifacts) in a diagram. - You can share artifacts directly from the browse tab.
 Simply right-click the artifact that you want to share, select Share, and then select your desired sharing method.
 Read more about sharing artifacts.